 Merit Awards.
 Merit awards recognize chapters which achieve excellence in performance.
 These awards are automatically calculated based upon AMBUCS Resource Center records for the chapter year June 1 – May 31.
 Merit awards are listed in the Award Guidelines online.

 Great Sources of Information:

 AMBUCS News.
 AMBUCS News is delivered electronically to all AMBUCS members each month.
 Covers important topics for the entire AMBUCS organization.
 It now includes information formerly included in “The Leader,” for chapter, district and regional officers.

 Amtryke Catalogue.
 Published in print and electronically as evolving product demands.

 AMBUCS Magazine.
-A quarterly AMBUCS Magazine is published in print and mailed to all AMBUCS members.
+A quarterly AMBUCS Magazine is published in print and digitally.

 www.ambucs.org.
 The AMBUCS website is another great source for information.
 Here you can find the chapter officer directory, conference information, program updates and member resources.

 Chapter Directory.
 This is a highlight of our website.
 The chapter directory appears on a map.
-You can zoom in to see chapters in an area and when you click on a chapter, viewers will see chapter leader contact info (as given to the ARC in Form 129).
+You can search to see chapters in an area and when you click on a chapter, viewers will see chapter leader contact info (as given to the ARC in Form 128).

 National AMBUCS Facebook page.
 If you need a bit of a pick-me-up, the national facebook page is a great place to visit.
 Full of smiling faces and lives changes and chapter successes.
 You’ll find us at www.facebook.com/NationalAMBUCS